Open-Science-Online-Grocery/online-grocery/README.md

 ## PayPal integration

 We currently use the [PayPal JavaScript SDK](https://developer.paypal.com/docs/business/javascript-sdk/) to manage the subscriptions on the system.
 In a non-production environment, sandbox credentials are used (see `config/app_config.yml.erb`).
-All of the app configuration is stored on Holly's [paypal account](https://credentials.scimedsolutions.com/credentials/1123)
+All of the app configuration is stored on Holly's paypal account (SciMed developers, see Credential #1123).

 While in production, we use the `client_id` of the app as set up in the client's real PayPal account, the change between these credentials is determined on the `config/app_config.yml.erb`

-To test payments in non-production environments, use the sandbox accounts to create subscriptions, the credentials can be found [here](https://credentials.scimedsolutions.com/credentials/1124).
+To test payments in non-production environments, use the sandbox accounts to create subscriptions (SciMed developers, see Credential #1124).
 If you log in with that account at [https://www.sandbox.paypal.com](https://www.sandbox.paypal.com), you should see the payments that have been made.